The Most Popular Games You Haven’t Heard About

 Mirror’s Edge

-Mirror’s Edge is a game that didn't exactly underperform, as it sold around 2.5 million copies across PlayStation, Xbox, and PC.
-What is underrepresented is the effect which the game had on first-person gaming as a whole.
+Mirror’s Edge didn't exactly underperform, selling around 2.5 million copies across PlayStation, Xbox, and PC.
+What is underrepresented is the effect that the game had on first-person gaming as a whole.

-While parkour-style movement in games existed before Mirrors Edge, it had rarely been done well.
-Mirror’s Edge created a system that stood heads and shoulders above the competition, creating fluid movement systems that are still emulated to this day.
+While parkour-style movement in games existed before Mirror's Edge, it had rarely been done well.
+Mirror’s Edge created a system that stood heads and shoulders above the competition, with fluid movement that is still emulated to this day.

-A big part of this is due to a change in the industry towards more movement-focused first-person games.
+A big part of this is due to the industry's shift toward more movement-focused first-person games.
 Wall-running, pole-swinging, and sliding mechanics are now commonplace, and no small part of this is because of Mirror’s Edge.

-While the sequel we reviewed at noobfeed.com did improve the formula, there is little doubt that the game’s influence is far more than the sum of its parts.
+While the sequel, Mirror's Edge Catalyst, reviewed at noobfeed, did improve the formula, there is little doubt that the game’s influence is far more than the sum of its parts.

 Harvest Moon

 The original Harvest Moon came out on the Super Nintendo in August 1996.
-While the series has had to change its name recently to Story of Seasons as seen at nintendo.com, the impact of these farming games is still a massive feature in modern gaming.
+While the series recently changed its name to Story of Seasons, the impact of these farming games remains a major feature of modern gaming.

 Specifically, we’re talking about how Harvest Moon encouraged daily workloads, checking, and scheduling.
-In some ways, we could see this as an early predecessor of the sort of daily login bonus systems employed by the likes of Destiny (our review here: noobfeed.com), Farmville (we did not review), and many other online games today.
+In some ways, we could see this as an early predecessor of the sort of daily login bonus systems employed by the likes of Destiny, Farmville (we did not review), and many other online games today.

 For what it’s worth, we still prefer the way Friends of Mineral Town did it.